BEST Shrimp Scampi Pasta Recipe

 Jump to Recipe

-This shrimp scampi pasta is balanced with the perfect amount of acidity and freshness, and a hint of creaminess from the butter.
+This shrimp scampi pasta is balanced with the perfect amount of acidity and freshness, and a hint of buttery creaminess.
 Leeks are the secret ingredient in this pasta (they’re the absolute best!), adding a pop of green and complementary sweetness to the shrimp.

 • Linguine – linguine is a long pasta that is flat like fettuccine, but narrower.
-If you can’t find linguine, you can use fettuccine or spaghetti.
+You can also use fettuccine or spaghetti.

 • Leeks – leeks are the secret ingredient in this shrimp scampi pasta recipe.
 They add a pop of green and a sweet, mellow onion flavor.

-• Dry white wine – white wine is a staple ingredient in shrimp scampi.
-It adds brightness and a touch of acidity.
+• Dry white wine – white wine adds brightness and a touch of acidity.
 I recommend using pinot grigio or sauvignon blanc.
-If you don’t want to use wine, you can use vegetable broth and a touch more lemon juice.
-However it’s really difficult to beat the taste of white wine in this dish!

-• Extra virgin olive oil – olive oil adds flavor and helps sauté the garlic and leeks.
+• Extra virgin olive oil – olive oil helps sauté the garlic and leeks.

 • Garlic – garlic is a key ingredient in scampi!
 You’ll need a lot of it.
-I like to sliver (aka thinly slice) garlic which flavors the dish without being overpowering…and it’s also easier to chop!
-If you like strong garlic flavor, you can mince the garlic.
+I like to sliver (aka thinly slice) garlic which flavors the dish without being overpowering.

 • Butter – butter adds velvety creaminess.